Malibuyukbudak/UsedSales/README.md

 You can also import the project to your IDE of choice as you would with any Maven project.
-Read more on [how to set up a development environment for Vaadin projects](https://vaadin.com/docs/latest/guide/install) (Windows, Linux, macOS).[2.El Eşya .pptx](https://github.com/Malibuyukbudak/UsedSales/files/6834429/2.El.Esya.pptx)
+Read more on [how to set up a development environment for Vaadin projects](https://vaadin.com/docs/latest/guide/install) (Windows, Linux, macOS).

 ## Deploying to Production